Whether you are first-timers or repeat visitors, beautiful and exciting Rome will turn you into eternal admirers for sure.

 As I get to the Chapel Sancta Sanctorum upstairs, I spot a large sign that from here, taking pictures is prohibited.
 So the faithful are granted at least a little dignity.

 The staircase led originally to the Lateran Palace.
 During the modification of the Palace, they moved the three-flight marble staircase to its current location.
-Architect Domenico Fontana extended the stairs by two more lateral flight.
+Architect Domenico Fontana extended the stairs by two more lateral flights.

 Above Piazza Venezia

 On my first visits to Rome, the Piazza Venezia scared the…you know what out of me.
 There were streams of cars and motorbikes moving quickly in circles and there seemed to be no chance to cross the square alive.
 We held each other by the hands and hesitantly searched for a way of crossing.
-Do as the Romans do got a whole different, life-saving meaning.
+Doing as the Romans do gets a whole different, life-saving meaning.
 We were looking for locals to cross this square of death in their slipstream.

 Although already in the time of the Roman Republic, the square was an important traffic junction, it got its current shape when the Monumento Vittorio Emmanuele II was built on its south side.